-Notes to the Consolidated Financial Statements For the years ended December 31, 2021 and 2020 (Expressed in Canadian dollars)
+Notes to the Consolidated Financial Statements For the years ended December 31, 2022 and 2021 (Expressed in Canadian dollars)

-1. Nature of Operations
+1. Nature of Operations and going concern

 Clear Blue Technologies International Inc. (the "Company" or "CBLU") was incorporated on November 11, 2014 under the laws of British Columbia, Canada.
 The Company's shares are listed on the TSX Venture Exchange ("TSX-V") under the ticker symbol "CBLU".